jeengbe/proposal-catch-guards/README.md

 - Should the [same set of expressions that are valid for case-clauses](https://tc39.es/ecma262/#_ref_19602) be allowed for annotations on catch-clauses?
 If so, a different delimiter would need to be chosen as `|` could also mean a bitwise or expression.

-- Should more than one unannotated catch-clause raise a SyntaxError?
-Other than, for example two `default:` clauses in a switch-block, the execution path would remain unambiguous and following catch-clauses would merely be unreachable.
+- Should more than one unannotated catch-clause raise a `SyntaxError`?
+Unlike with, for example, two `default:` clauses in a switch-block, the execution path would remain unambiguous and following catch-clauses would merely be unreachable.
 This would make more sense as an ESLint rule than to forbid by specification.

 ---